kubeflow/website/content/docs/started/kubeflow-overview.md

 * In the production phase, you deploy a system that performs the following
   processes:

   * Transform the data into the format that your training system needs.
-The transformation process must be the same in the experimental and production phases, to ensure that the ML model bases its predictions on the same data format as that used during training.
+    To ensure that your model behaves consistently during training and prediction, the transformation process must be the same in the experimental and production phases.
   * Train the ML model.
   * Serve the model for online prediction or for running in batch mode.
   * Monitor the model's performance, and feed the results into your processes